-After 20 minutes of hiking, you’ll reach a flat hilltop where you can stop and take in the incredible views.
+After about 20 minutes of hiking, you’ll reach a flat hilltop where you can stop and take in the incredible views.
 It’s super quiet and peaceful.
 The only sound is the breeze in the trees.

-There are steep drop-offs here that could be fatal, but it’s not an issue if you stay back from the ledge.
+There are some steep drop-offs here that could be fatal, but it’s not an issue if you stay back from the ledge.
 There’s plenty of room to walk around on the hilltop safely, even if you’re in a group.

 If you go east from here, there’s a rock platform you can scramble onto for even better views of the ocean and mountains.
 This clump of rocks is the ‘crouching lion’ that the hike gets its name from.

-EXTRA: Kahana Bay Beach Park
+Kahana Bay Beach Park

 It’s just across the road from where the Crouching Lion trail starts, and the views from this beach are completely epic.
 It’s usually empty, too!

 There is a small parking area for cars, or you can also get here by bus.
-The hiking trail starts across the road from where you park, just east from where the pin is on the map.
+There are a couple of handy bus stops located near the trailhead.

 You’ll notice there are actually 3 or 4 different unmarked trails here, but they’re all the same thing — you can take any of them because they all go to the Crouching Lion viewpoint.